saffe/go-saffe-swift/README.md

     }

     func updateUIViewController(_ uiViewController: GoSaffeCapture, context: Context) {
-        // Leave this empty since there's no need to update the view controller }
+        // No need to update the view controller
+    }
 }